qmlbook/qmlbook/en/ch02/index.rst

 .. issues:: ch02

 The Qt SDK include the tools needed to build desktop or embedded applications.
-The latest version can be grabbed from the `Qt-Project homepage <http://qt.io>`_. .
-This is the recommended way to start.
+The latest version can be grabbed from the `Qt-Company <http://qt.io>`_ homepage.
+There are offline and online installer.
+The author personally prefers the online installer package as it allows you to install and update several Qt releases.
+This is would be the recommended way to start.
 The SDK itself has a maintenance tool which will allow you to update the SDK to the latest version.

 The Qt SDK is easy to install and comes with its own IDE for rapid development called *Qt Creator*.
 The IDE is a highly productive environment for Qt coding and recommended to all readers.
-For any circumstances Qt can be used from the command line and you are free to use a code editor of your choice.
+Many developers use Qt from the command line and you are free to use a code editor of your choice.

-.. todo:: "the Qt SDK" or simply "Qt SDK"

-.. todo:: "For any circumstances"

 When installing the SDK, you should select the default option and ensure that Qt 5.x is enabled.
 Then you are ready to go.

 Hello World
 ===========